 The 9th edition of Research.com ranking of the best scientists in the

-derived from a wide range of data sources including OpenAlex and
+combined from various data sources including OpenAlex and

 CrossRef.
 The bibliometric data for devising the citation-based metrics were